Osteosarcoma and Malignant Fibrous Histiocytoma of Bone Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Option Overview

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
 (See the PDQ summary on Late Effects of Treatment for Childhood Cancer for more information).

 Four types of standard treatment are used:

 Surgery to remove the entire tumor will be done when possible.
-Chemotherapy may be given first, to make the tumor smaller so less tissue and bone needs to be removed.
+Chemotherapy may be given before surgery to make the tumor smaller.
 This is called neoadjuvant chemotherapy.
+Chemotherapy is given so less bone tissue needs to be removed and there are fewer problems after surgery.